bubblestudent/gocolournamer/README.md

 ## Lisence

-Distributed free for any use under a MIT lisence.
+Distributed free for any use under an MIT licence.